t0mc0llins/frontend-hike-eu/README.md

 ## Creating a hike

-### Step 1
 I made a three part wizard to create hikes.
 A stepper at the top of the page tracks progress.

+### Step 1

-The first step is to enter the hike summary which will be displayed on the explore page.
+Enter the hike summary which will be displayed on the explore page.

 <img src="https://i.imgur.com/sIhK1yr.gif">